DigitalCarleton/AccessibilityPlus/Starter_Plugin_Documentation.md

 Also be working on full docs in github repo (readme, etc), written at a mid-level guiding way (less in the weeds than omeka documentation - write to you, 6 months ago) https://www.deque.com/blog/great-alt-text-introduction/

 When I first began plugin development for Omeka, I had no experience in web development other than just completing a PHP tutorial.
 When going through [Omeka's Tutorials](http://omeka.readthedocs.io/en/latest/Tutorials/index.html) on OmekadDocs, the website that holds their documentation, I initially found it confusing.
 I took me awhile to make sense of basic concepts.
-This starter plugin documentation is designed to help individuals with some CS background but who are new to either web development or working with Omeka, understand basic ideas of web development and how to build plugins in Omeka.
+This starter plugin documentation is designed to help individuals with an understanding of PHP but who are new to either back-end web development or working with Omeka.
+From this, they should learn basic ideas of web development and how to build plugins in Omeka.

 This documentation is structured so that it first explains the concepts of:
 1. Web Development Basics